-Figure 4.
-Case Study of Laxmi Timilsina of Kavre District Laxmi, a mother of 3 children, used to be able to produce food for only 3 months of the year, and had to take labouring jobs to survive.
+Notes: Laxmi, a mother of three children, used to be able to produce food for only three months of the year and had to take labouring jobs to survive.
 She was trained by SSMP in 2001 and adopted all the new practices she learnt.
 Today she sells vegetables to traders who come to her farm to buy, and also milk, peaches, plums and oranges.
-Her income now covers all the family needs, they are food sufficient all year round, and they no longer have any debts.
-She became an ELF in 2004 and has trained over 30 farmer groups in nearby VDCs.
+Her income now covers all the family needs, they are food sufficient all year round and they no longer have any debts.
+She became an ELF in 2004 and has trained over 30 farmer groups in nearby VDCs